igolas0/Behavioral-Cloning-Project-Udacity-CarND/README.md

 Then I also introduced a 50% of probability for the images to getting flipped (while multiplying the steering angle by factor -1 for flipped images).
 Lines of code #66 to #69.

 Finally I also used random shadow and brightness shifts.
-I got this idea from this awesome [post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9) by Vivek.

 Here are a few examples of the images generated with this approach: